jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It worked!
 We should all be thankful for how hard our ancestors worked in the Industrial Age.
 And this is all our ancestors, from every country, nationality, and religion in the world.

 But now we all have new technology and a new list of problems.

+Pick any problem today, from climate change to endless government regulations, and ask if mass-production can solve it?

+It can't.

 To overcome them, we have to evolve our work culture to use modern technology more productively.
-It was true in the Industrial Age, and it's true for the Internet Age as well.

 This new economic policy is what Techvolution fights for.
 And here's why it's called digital mass-collaboration.

 Just like the steam engine was invented before mass-production officially started.
 Internet Age technology seeded digital mass-collaboration a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were already building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what politics, economics, and life would be like when advanced computers powered the world.